SCOREC/reconClassifier/README.md

 - `--use-amp`: Enable automatic mixed precision training for faster training on modern GPUs
 - `--amp-dtype`: Data type for mixed precision (`float16` or `bfloat16`, default: `bfloat16`)
 - `--patience`: Patience for early stopping (default: 15 epochs)
+- `--seed`: Random seed for reproducibility (default: None for non-deterministic)
+- `--require-gpu`: Require GPU to be available, exit if not found

 ### Output and Monitoring
 - `--plot`: Enable creation of figures showing ground truth and model-identified X-points